A Republican nominee in Missouri defended Hitler and equated Muslims with the KKK

 West is far from the first political candidate to align himself with overtly bigoted beliefs, but he has emerged in the Trump era as the latest in a series of newly empowered figures once on the fringes of far-right politics.
 Republican James Allsup, who attended the deadly “Unite the Right” rally in Charlottesville, Virginia, last year as a member of white nationalist group Identity Evropa, won an uncontested race in June for precinct county officer in Whitman County, Washington.
 Allsup, an early Trump supporter, said earlier this year that the president had defended the white supremacist marchers in Charlottesville “because he knew that our ideas are in fact normal.”

 In Illinois, perennial candidate Arthur Jones won the Republican congressional nomination in March in the state’s 3rd District, which includes part of Chicago.
-He is a Holocaust denier, and the state Republican chairman called him a “Nazi” with “disgusting bigoted views.”
+He is a Holocaust denier, and the state Republican chairman called him a “Nazi” with “disgusting, bigoted views.”
 Months later, the Illinois state GOP withdrew its support for the party’s congressional nominee in the 17th District, who suggested on Facebook that the 9/11 attacks were a “false flag attack” directed by former Vice President Dick Cheney with the assistance of Israel’s intelligence agency.